 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts of assets and liabilities reported and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Management's estimates are based on historical experience, facts and circumstances available at the time, and various other assumptions that are believed to be reasonable under the circumstances.
-Significant estimates include accounting for valuation allowances related to deferred income taxes, contingent consideration, notes payable, allowances for doubtful accounts and notes, revenue recognition, unrecognized tax benefits, and asset impairments involving other intangible assets.
+Significant estimates include accounting for valuation allowances related to deferred income taxes, contingent consideration, notes payable, allowances for doubtful accounts and notes, revenue recognition, and unrecognized tax benefits.
 The Company periodically reviews these matters and reflects changes in estimates as appropriate.
 Actual results could materially differ from those estimates.